 616.5.1 Qualifications for Flaggers (MUTCD 6E.01)

 Standard.
 Except when performed under emergency conditions, workers engaged in flagging operations on the state highway system shall have successfully completed a recognized flagger training course.
-For MoDOT employees, this requires the successful completion of the of the Flagger Base Line with 3-2-1 Cone Procedure Training Course or an approved substitute.
-Flagger re-certification is required every four years.
+For MoDOT employees, this requires the successful completion of Flagger Training with course number 24503 and 24503-OJT in MoDOT U. Flagger re-certification is required every four years.
 Contract and permit flaggers shall be certified in accordance with Standard Specifications Section 616.4.3.

 Guidance.
 Because flaggers are responsible for public safety and make the greatest number of contacts with the public of all highway workers, they should be trained in safe traffic control practices and public contact techniques.
 Flaggers should be able to satisfactorily demonstrate the following abilities: